griddbnet/sql_llm_model/README.md

 The first is GridDB’s Key-Container data model.
 Most relational databases store all data in one table, while GridDB recommends splitting data into multiple tables.
 For example, data for device #1 would be stored in tsdata_1 and data for device #20 in tsdata_20 so the human question of “What is the maximum temperature recorded on device 12?” would be the SQL query of `SELECT max(temp) FROM tsdata_12` instead of `SELECT max(temp) FROM tsdata WHERE device = ‘12’”` as would be normal in another database.

-The second featured we wanted to support was fetching data, in particular aggregations for a given period.
+The second feature we wanted to support was fetching data, in particular aggregations for a given period.
 GridDB uses the TIMESTAMP() SQL function to compare time series data in a query.
 For example, to select average temperature in 2024, you would use the query `SELECT avg(temp) from tsdata_12 where ts >= TIMESTAMP(‘2024-01-01’) and ts < TIMESTAMP(‘2025-01-01’)`.

 To do this, a new tool was developed that could generate a human question with corresponding SQL query answer based on a given template.
 Iterating on the template with random values for the time period, container identifier, aggregation, etc would build a reasonable sized data set to fine tune the model with.